yr5913/SpringSecurityWithJwtV9/README.md

 passwords before storing them to database, check the SecurityConfig.java and resources/sql/customer.sql and SimpleBankUserDetails.java for more details "

-V5(current) -- "Using custom Authentication Provider"
+V5(current) -- "Using custom Authentication Provider.
+Please check SimpleBankAuthenticationProvider"

 ## API Endpoints